nikbearbrown/mba-finance/chapters/20-risk-management-and-the-financial-manager.md

 ### Warm-up

-**20.1** Distinguish hedging from speculation.
-Give an example of each.
+**20.1** Define hedging and speculation.
+Use the same derivative contract — a euro forward — to construct one example of each.
+What makes them different if the instrument is identical?
+*(Tests: the hedging vs. speculation distinction and its basis in whether an underlying exposure exists)*

-**20.2** Name the five major risk types covered in this chapter and give one real-world example of each.
+**20.2** Name the five major risk categories from the chapter.
+For each, give one specific real-world example (not from the chapter) and state whether the risk is primarily addressable through financial instruments or through operational controls.

-**20.3** What's the difference between a forward contract and a futures contract?
+*(Tests: risk taxonomy and the boundary between hedgeable and non-hedgeable exposure)*

+**20.3** Explain why hedging can increase firm value even though it doesn't change expected cash flows.
+Trace the mechanism through the valuation formula.
+*(Tests: the discount-rate channel connecting volatility reduction to firm value)*

 ### Application

-**20.4** A US firm has a €5M payable in 90 days.
-Today's spot rate is $1.08/€.
-The 90-day forward rate is $1.09/€.
-The 90-day call option at strike $1.09/€ has a premium of $0.02/€.
+**20.4** A US pharmaceutical firm expects to receive £20M from UK product sales in 180 days.
+The current spot rate is $1.26/£.
+The 180-day forward rate is $1.25/£.
+A put option on £20M at strike $1.25/£ carries a premium of $0.03/£.

-(a) If the firm hedges with a forward, what does it pay in 90 days?
-In dollars?
+(a) If the firm hedges with a forward, what dollar proceeds does it lock in?
-(b) If the firm hedges with a call option, what's the maximum dollar cost?
-The minimum?
+(b) If the firm hedges with a put option, what is the minimum dollar proceeds?
+The maximum?
+(c) If at maturity the spot rate is $1.18/£, which hedge — forward or option — produces higher dollar proceeds?
+By how much?
+(d) If at maturity the spot rate is $1.31/£, which hedge produces higher dollar proceeds?
+Why?
-(c) Under what scenario does the option dominate the forward?
+(e) Under what circumstances is the option the better hedge, and what does it cost to have that flexibility?

+*(Tests: forward vs. option payoff structure, with specific scenarios and the cost-of-flexibility trade-off)*

-**20.5** A firm has fixed-rate debt at 6% and would prefer floating.
-Another firm has floating-rate debt at LIBOR + 1% and would prefer fixed.
-They enter an interest rate swap.
+**20.5** A BBB-rated firm has floating-rate debt at SOFR + 1.2% and wants to convert to fixed-rate.
+An AAA-rated firm has fixed-rate debt at 4.8% and wants floating.
+The BBB firm could borrow fixed directly at 6.4%; the AAA firm could borrow floating at SOFR + 0.3%.

-(a) Sketch the cash flows.
+(a) Compute the total interest-rate spread if each firm borrows in its own preferred market vs. borrows in its comparative-advantage market and swaps.
-(b) If the credit-spread arbitrage is split equally, what's each firm's effective rate?
+(b) If the arbitrage gain is split equally, what effective rate does each firm pay after the swap?

-**20.6** For your chosen company, identify the firm's stated currency exposure (from the 10-K's currency risk discussion) and its hedging approach.
-Argue whether the firm is hedged appropriately.
+(c) Why does the comparative advantage in credit markets arise, and who captures it in a fairly negotiated swap?

+*(Tests: interest rate swap mechanics and comparative-advantage credit arbitrage)*

+**20.6** For your chosen company, locate the "Quantitative and Qualitative Disclosures About Market Risk" section of its most recent 10-K (Item 7A).
+Identify: (a) which financial risks the firm says it faces; (b) what instruments it uses to hedge them; (c) the notional value of any outstanding derivatives.
+Assess whether the disclosure is specific enough to understand the firm's actual risk position, or whether it is generic and uninformative.
+*(Tests: primary-source risk disclosure reading and assessment of disclosure quality)*

 ### Synthesis

-**20.7** A firm is considering whether to hedge its annual coffee purchases.
-Construct an argument for hedging and an argument against, with explicit cost-benefit reasoning.
-What additional information would help decide?

-**20.8** Build a complete risk register for your chosen company:
-(a) List 5-7 material risks.
-(b) For each, estimate likelihood (low/medium/high) and magnitude (in dollar terms).
-(c) Document the firm's current mitigation approach.
-(d) Assess residual exposure.
+**20.7** Southwest Airlines became famous in the early 2000s for aggressive jet-fuel hedging, which gave it a cost advantage when prices spiked.
+By 2014–2016, when jet-fuel prices fell sharply, the same hedge book created substantial losses relative to unhedged competitors.

+(a) Explain why the hedge that was profitable in 2004–2008 produced losses in 2014–2016.
+Draw the payoff diagram.
+(b) Was the 2014–2016 result evidence of a bad hedging decision?
+Construct an argument that it was not, and one that it was.
+(c) What does this case teach about how to evaluate a hedging program ex ante vs. ex post?

+*(Tests: forward contract payoffs under different price scenarios, and the analytical discipline of separating decision quality from outcome quality)*

+**20.8** Build a simplified risk register for your chosen company with at least five entries.
+For each risk: name it, estimate likelihood (low/medium/high) and magnitude ($ range), describe the firm's current mitigation approach (from 10-K disclosures or management commentary), and estimate residual exposure.
+For one risk where the current mitigation appears insufficient, recommend a specific additional action and justify it.

-This becomes the risk section of your final equity research report.
+This exercise produces the risk section of your final equity research report.

+*(Tests: primary-source risk identification and assessment, and the synthesis skill of recommending action)*

 ### Challenge

-**20.9** Construct a complete equity research report for your chosen company:
-(a) Executive summary (1 page).
-(b) Business overview (2-3 pages).
-(c) Financial analysis from Chapters 5-6 (ratios, statements).
-(d) Valuation from Chapter 11 (DCF + multiples + DDM if applicable).
-(e) Risk register from Exercise 20.8.
-(f) Investment thesis with Buy/Hold/Sell recommendation and price target.

-This is the project's final deliverable.

-**20.10** Pick a major corporate failure of the last decade (Lehman 2008, MF Global 2011, Wirecard 2020, FTX 2022, SVB 2023, Credit Suisse 2023).
-Construct an analysis: which risks did the firm fail to manage, and which risk-management failures were most consequential?
-What does this case teach about the limits of hedging and ERM?
+**20.9** A firm has a €50M annual payable (raw material costs) and €30M annual receivable (European sales), both in euros.
+The net euro exposure is a €20M annual payable.

+(a) The CFO argues: "Our euro revenues offset our euro costs — we're naturally hedged on 60% of the payable."
+Evaluate this argument.
+Is the CFO right, and does the €20M residual need to be hedged?
+(b) If the firm decides to hedge the €20M residual with forward contracts and options (splitting the hedge 50/50 between the two instruments), construct the complete hedge position and compute the maximum and minimum dollar cost of the hedged payable.
+(c) The risk manager notes that the €30M in receivables and the €50M in payables don't always arrive in the same months — the receivables are seasonally concentrated in Q4, the payables are spread evenly.
+How does this timing mismatch affect the natural-hedge argument, and what instrument would best address it?

+*(Tests: natural hedge analysis, residual exposure identification, instrument selection under timing complexity)*

+**20.10** Pick one of the following corporate failures: Lehman Brothers (2008), MF Global (2011), Wirecard (2020), FTX (2022), or Silicon Valley Bank (2023).

+(a) Identify the 2–3 most consequential risk-management failures that led to the collapse.
+(b) For each failure: was it a failure to *identify* the risk, a failure to *measure* it accurately, a failure to *mitigate* it, or a failure of *governance* (the risk was known but ignored or overridden)?
+(c) For each failure type: what specific risk-management practice — risk register, VaR supplement, stress test, board-level oversight, position limits — would have been most likely to prevent it?
+(d) Having identified the failures, make a general claim: do corporate risk-management failures tend to be failures of *tools* (we didn't have the right instruments) or failures of *incentives and governance* (we had the tools but didn't use them)?
+Defend your claim with evidence from your case.

+*(Tests: real-world risk failure analysis, the taxonomy of risk-management breakdowns, and the deeper question of whether better tools or better governance is the binding constraint)*

 ---

-## Chapter summary

-- **Risk** is uncertainty about future outcomes.
-Five major types: commodity, currency, interest rate, credit, operational.
-- **Hedging** reduces existing risk exposure; **speculation** creates new exposure for profit.
-Same instruments; different positions.
-- **Forward contracts** are bilateral, customized, and have counterparty risk.
-- **Futures contracts** are standardized, exchange-traded, and have minimal counterparty risk via marking-to-market.
-- **Options** preserve upside while capping downside, in exchange for an upfront premium.
-- **Swaps** exchange one cash flow stream for another, often exploiting credit-rating arbitrage.
-- **Enterprise risk management** views the firm's risk profile holistically: identify, quantify, decide on response (avoid, transfer, mitigate, accept), monitor.
-- **Value at Risk** is a useful but imperfect metric; tail risk and stress testing supplement it.

----

 ## What would change my mind

-The chapter argues that financial hedging is a useful but imperfect tool for managing firm risk, and that enterprise risk management is the right framework for thinking holistically.
-The reading would have to revise if (a) hedging consistently failed to add value (the empirical record is mixed but generally supportive), or (b) ERM frameworks turned out to be more bureaucratic theater than useful discipline (some critics make this case, particularly after 2008 and 2023 bank failures, but the framework remains the working consensus).
+The chapter argues that hedging financial exposures adds value when the cost of the hedge is less than the discount-rate benefit of reduced volatility, and that enterprise risk management is the right framework for viewing the firm's risk profile holistically.
+The reading would have to revise if (a) empirical evidence accumulated showing that active hedging programs systematically destroyed value net of costs — the evidence is mixed but generally supportive — or (b) ERM frameworks consistently failed to identify the risks that actually materialized.
+The 2008 crisis and subsequent failures (SVB, FTX) do suggest that formal ERM can become compliance theater when it's detached from the actual distribution of outcomes.
+The framework is right; the execution is often wrong.

 ## Still puzzling

-The hardest unresolved question is *how to manage the risks you don't know about*.
-Every model, every framework, every risk register addresses risks the firm has identified.
-The risks that destroy firms are typically the ones nobody saw coming — Black Swans, in Nassim Taleb's terminology.
-2008 was full of these.
-2020 was full of these.
-The honest framework is: build enough financial cushion to survive shocks the model didn't predict; cultivate enough operational flexibility to adapt; resist the false confidence that comes from tightly-modeled risk metrics.
-The book's final lesson is humility about what we don't know.
+The hardest unresolved question: how do you manage risks you don't know about?
+Every model, every register, every VaR calculation addresses risks that have been identified and quantified.
+The risks that destroy firms are typically the ones nobody saw coming — Taleb's Black Swans.
+The 2008 crisis was one.
+COVID-19 was one.
+Each had elements that conventional risk-modeling systematically underweighted.
+The honest response isn't a better model; it's structural robustness — enough excess capital, enough operational flexibility, enough diversification — to survive outcomes the model doesn't contain.
+The book ends, appropriately, on a note of humility about what we don't know.

 ---

 ## Connections forward

 This is the book's last chapter.
 The substantive arc closes here.
-What remains, for the engaged student, is the work itself — the equity research project, the broader practice of finance, and the lifelong discipline of treating uncertainty seriously.
+What remains is the equity research project — the full report integrating everything built across twenty chapters — and the practice of finance itself: the lifelong discipline of treating uncertainty seriously, reasoning honestly about trade-offs, and building recommendations on evidence rather than on the desire to have a clean answer.

-The next chapter — Chapter 0, **Claude Basics** — is the onboarding to the LLM tools used throughout this book.
-By design, it's the *first* chapter the reader encounters when picking up the book, but it's the *last* one to be drafted, because it had to know what running project it was introducing.

----

 ---